 The young are born in nests in the burrow or in a short, shallow, single entranced ‘breeding stop’.
 Young rabbits (from 20 – 60 days old) will disperse from warrens when there are too many rabbits present, relocating to warrens with lower densities.
 They may not move far, though movements of more than 20 kms have been recorded.
 Rabbits are more vulnerable to predation and environmental extremes when dispersing.

-Mortality is high in young rabbits – up to 80% die before they are 3 months old.
+Mortality is high in young rabbits – up to 80% die before they are 3 months old, well before they are ready for breeding (at around 6 months or 1500 gm).
 However, given the high breeding rate, 85% mortality is needed to avoid a ten-fold population increase.
 The survival of individual rabbits may be due to their genetics, acquired immunity or seasonal factors like the abundance of diseases or insect vectors.
 Mapping their heritage and survival has reaffirmed the importance of small numbers of dominant rabbits and seasonal factors to breeding success.
-For more information see Genomics of Resistance.
+For more information see Former Research: Genomics of Resistance.

 Rabbits are a prey species for numerous animals, sometimes as a preferred live food, sometimes as an occasional taking, or as carrion.
 Predators include: